 Lisa has been recognized for her leadership in the legal industry and her commitment to diversity and inclusion in the profession.
 The New York Law Journal honored her as one of its Distinguished Leaders for 2018.
 The award is presented to twenty attorneys in leadership roles across the country who have achieved extraordinary results over the past year.
 In 2017, she was named to Crain's New York Business' inaugural list of "Leading Women Lawyers" in New York City as a trailblazer who juggles a distinguished career and exceptional civic and philanthropic activities.
 She has also been named a "Woman Worth Watching" by Profiles in Diversity Journal and a "Woman to Watch" by the American Intellectual Property Law Association.
 Lisa is active in professional organizations devoted to women's leadership, including as a member of the Advisory Board of Women in Law Empowerment Forum (WILEF).

-Lisa serves as Chair of the firm's global Women's Leadership Committee and the New York Office Women's Forum.
+Lisa serves as Chair of the firm's global Women's Leadership Committee and the New York Office Women's Forum and as a member of the firm's Diversity Steering Board.

 Lisa is an adjunct professor at Fordham University School of Law where she teaches Patent Litigation.

-- Lead counsel in Hatch-Waxman patent litigation involving Lexiscan® (Astellas US and Gilead Sciences v.
-Apotex, Sandoz, Sun Pharma and Wockhardt, D. Del.)
+- Lead counsel in multi-defendant Hatch-Waxman patent litigation involving Lexiscan® (Astellas US and Gilead Sciences v.
+Apotex, et al., D. Del.)

 - Trial counsel in biotech patent infringement action relating to Ultomiris® (ravulizumab) (Chugai v.
 Alexion, D. Del)